Visa Waiver Program: Electronic System for Travel Authorization (ESTA)

 All incoming passengers who intend to take advantage of the Visa Waiver Program are required to apply for a travel authorization through the Electronic System for Travel Authorization (ESTA) online before departure to the United States, preferably at least 72 hours (3 days) in advance.
 This requirement was announced on June 3, 2008 and is intended to bolster U.S. security by pre-screening participating VWP passengers against terrorist or no-fly lists and databases.
 It is similar to Australia's Electronic Travel Authority system.
 The authorization is mandatory for participating VWP nationals before traveling to the United States, but as with formal visas this does not guarantee admission into the United States since final admission eligibility is determined at U.S. ports of entry by CBP officers.

-ESTA has an application fee of US$10, and if approved, an additional fee of $30 is charged, for a total of $40.
-An approved ESTA is valid for up to two years or until the traveler's passport expires, whichever comes first, and is valid for multiple entries into the United States.
-(Note: For nationals of Brunei, ESTA is valid for one year.)
+ESTA has an application fee of US$10.27, and if approved, an additional fee of $30 is charged, for a total of $40.27.
+An approved ESTA is valid for up to two years (one year for nationals of Brunei) or until the traveler's passport expires, whichever comes first, and is valid for multiple entries into the United States.

 When traveling to the United States by air or sea under the VWP with ESTA, the person must be traveling on a participating commercial carrier and hold a valid return or onward ticket, dated within 90 days.
+The final destination of their itinerary must be outside Canada, Mexico, and adjacent islands in the Caribbean and of Saint Pierre and Miquelon.
+(Note: "Adjacent islands" include Anguilla, Antigua, Aruba, the Bahamas, Barbados, Barbuda, Bermuda, Bonaire, the British Virgin Islands, the Cayman Islands, Curaçao, Dominica, the Dominican Republic, Grenada, Guadeloupe, Haiti, Jamaica, Marie-Galante, Martinique, Miquelon, Montserrat, Saba, Saint Barthélemy, Saint Kitts (listed in the regulation as "Saint Christopher"), Sint Eustatius, Nevis, Saint Lucia, Sint Maarten, Saint Martin, Saint Pierre, Saint Vincent and the Grenadines, Trinidad and Tobago, the Turks and Caicos Islands, and other British, French, and Dutch territories or possessions bordering the Caribbean Sea.)
+However, VWP passengers who can prove residence in Canada, Mexico, or adjacent islands in the Caribbean and of Saint Pierre and Miquelon may instead show a return or onward ticket to their country or territory of residence.

 The VWP does not apply at all (i.e. a visa is required) if a passenger arrives via air or sea on an unapproved carrier.

 ESTA is also required for travel by land.